Retirement ages are currently a very hot topic... in more ways than one!

 The result is tens, or hundreds, of thousands of protesters marching through the streets of Greece, Spain and England demanding that the government somehow resolves the country's financial crisis without affecting them.

-Apart from austerity now, the other solution that governments have, and which has been seen in places like Argentina and Zimbabwe (and more recently in the US), is the wholesale printing of money.
-Unfortunately it's not a great long term solution as it will slowly erode the economy.
+Apart from austerity now, the other solution that governments have, and which has been seen in places like Argentina and Zimbabwe (and more recently in the US and around the world), is the wholesale printing of money.
+Unfortunately it's not a great long term solution as it'll slowly erode the economy.

 Simply there are two choices - take the pain now or take it later.
-The first will be blunt and brutal and the second slow and lingering pain.
+The first will be blunt and brutal and the second a slow lingering pain.